eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 }
 ```

-2 - Copy the json content and paste it into the notepad editor for latter use.
+3 - Copy the json content and paste it into the notepad editor for later use.

-## 4° Add SerialPart Item to the Submodel Server
+## 5° Add SerialPart Item to the Submodel Server

-The serial part data retrieved in [previous step](#3-lookup-serialpart-item-of-the-component) can be stored into the submodel data service.
+The serial part data retrieved in [previous step](#4-lookup-serialpart-item-of-the-component) can be stored into the submodel data service.

-* Generate a new UUID from here: https://www.uuidgenerator.net/

 ```bash
 Example: uuid:urn:6fb9a71b-aee6-4063-a82e-957022aeaa7a